jacobsomer/Alpaca-Trading-Bot/README.md

 # Alpaca-Trading-Bot
 Alpaca is a sillicon valley based brokerage that focuses on algorithmic trading through its simple, easy-to-use API.
 The code in Trady_RVOL.py is for a Trading bot for the NYSE using Alpaca API.
-Please scroll down to the bottom for a quick tutorial.
+Please scroll down for a quick tutorial.
 ## Strategy Explanation
 This stock market strategy is derived from a simple volume based strategy.
 For each stock, we collect the volume at a given time for the past n (n can be changed under the calc_screen() function) trading days and append it to a list.
 For example: if today is friday at 10AM, our stock is TSLA, and n=4, our list will comprise of TSLA's volume at 10am on the previous monday, teusday, wednesday, and thursday.
 If the current volume is in the top 25% of volume in that list, we buy.
 If current volume is in the bottom 25%, we sell.
 Else, we hold.
 This code will continually run locally until trading hours are over.
 Feel free to look at the code and make changes as you wish.
 Thank you, and good luck trading!